Homepage of Laura Smithies

 NOTE:

-If the above hours do not work for you, I'd be happy to meet with you at some other time.
+If my office hours do not work for you, I'd be happy to meet with you at some other time.
 Just let me know your schedule and we'll find a time.
+Also, notice that I am in our classroom early and late.
+This is another good time to ask questions.

 from the Homepage of Laura Smithies